collocations.org

 a flaw in the argument

-I can see no flaw in the argument as she has just explained it.
+I can see no flaw in your argument.

 a line of argument